Our guest policy is based upon each mother’s personal choice, needs, and wishes.

 Newborns are more susceptible to infection because their immune systems are immature and have never been exposed to illnesses.
 Please remind your guests to wash their hands thoroughly before interacting with your baby.
 This will help protect your baby from infection.

 We recognize that family and friends are important, but we must safeguard the health and well-being of our moms and their newborns.
-Individuals with flu-like illnesses will not be permitted to visit Memorial Family Care Birthing Centers.
+Individuals with flu-like illnesses will not be permitted to visit Memorial Family Care Birthing Center.
 Flu-like symptoms include a fever and one or more of the following:

 - Dry cough